Fully nonlinear elliptic equations with gradient terms on compact almost Hermitian manifolds: A priori estimates

+Now it suffices to establish the lower bound of the infimum $I=\inf_{M}u$.
+We can adopt the arguments in \cite{CHZ21}.
+We remark that the only difference here is the presence of the term $Z(\partial u)$ in the definition of $H(u)$.
+However, this term is linear in $\partial u$, which can be controlled (by $\varepsilon$) on the contact set $P$ in \cite{CHZ21}. \end{proof}

-\section{Second order estimate}
+\subsection{Second order estimate}

-In this section, we give the proof of Theorem \ref{main estimate}.
-Our first goal is the following theorem: \begin{theorem} With the same assumptions as in Proposition \ref{Prop3.2}, then there exists a constant $C$ depending on $\underline{u}$, $\|h\|_{C^{2}}$, $\|\omega\|_{C^{2}}$, $f$, $\Gamma$ and $(M,\chi,J)$ such that
+In this subsection, we give the proof of Theorem \ref{main estimate}.
+Our first goal is the following theorem: \begin{theorem} Under the same assumptions as in Proposition \ref{Prop3.2}.
+Then there exists a constant $C$ depending on $\underline{u}$, $h$, $\|\omega\|_{C^{2}}$, $f$, $\Gamma$ and $(M,\chi,J)$ such that

 where $\nabla$ denotes the Levi-Civita connection with respect to $\chi$. \end{theorem}